 The Basics of Making LinkedIn Connections

 Your network on LinkedIn involves your 1st-degree, 2nd-degree, and 3rd-degree connections, as well as your followers and fellow members of your LinkedIn groups.
-You can build your network by sending invitations to connect with other LinkedIn members and contacts or accepting invites from others.
+You can build your network by sending invitations to connect with other LinkedIn members and contacts or accepting invites from others, meaning people on both ends of a connection can potentially want to learn how to undo a LinkedIn request.
 The degree of connection you have with another member affects how you interact with them on LinkedIn.

 1st Degree Connections